 IDBI offers personal loans to armed forces personnel to the tune of Rs.10 lakh.
 You can choose tenures of 1 to 5 years and you can make partial pre-payments at no extra cost.
 You will also get a free personal accident insurance policy along with the loan.
 The interest rate ranges from 12.99% to 13.49%.

-You can also go for personal loans and business loans offered by other banks, though you will have to meet the eligibility criteria set by the respective banks.
+You can also go for personal loan and business loans offered by other banks, though you will have to meet the eligibility criteria set by the respective banks.
 Checking with the bank you have the longest relationship with, or with nationalised banks will give you the best loan options.